-Alternative project routes: According to the field survey, over 80% of the selected route for the transmission line was within farm land.
-This is an indication that the project will not in total displace or relocate PAPs in those areas.
-It was also noted that the route avoided sensitive environmental receptors as much as possible.
-Despite the aforementioned, the field observation and public consultation indicated that some project sections will require re-routing and these sections were:
+Alternative project routes: According to the field survey, about 65-70% of the selected route for the transmission line was within farm land and the remaining 35% was in settlement or trading areas.
+Despite the fact that the line passed through farmland, it is likely to lead to a significant number of displacement and relocation of PAPs as the areas were seen to be densely populated.
+It was also noted that the route avoided sensitive environmental receptors as much as possible examples are Lake Victoria and Kisian Hills.
+Despite the afore-mentioned, the field observation and public consultation indicated that some project sections will require re-routing and these sections were: